-You can also change your topic into something opinion-based.
-Going back to the weather example, ask students to do a KWL on, “What is the ideal weather for spending all day outside?
-Be specific about temperature, wind, cloud cover, etc.” Again, affective barriers will be lower because clearly there is no wrong answer.
-You may need to provide more specific instructions for the W. You don’t want students asking questions about the idea of a perfect day, so tell students their questions need to touch on something in their K column.
-For example, instead of a sun worshipper wondering, “Why would anyone love a rainy day?” maybe they’d ask, “What is the hottest point of the day?”
-The rainy day student asks, “Why does the earth smell so good after a nice rain?” or “Does a day of steady drizzle make more rain than a short storm?”
-You can also help any student by giving them a target (i.e., 3 questions) or types of questions (e.g., “You should ask one question that makes a comparison and one that asks why or how something works.”).
+You can also change your topic into something opinion based.
+Going back to the weather example, ask students to do a KWL over “What is the ideal weather for spending all day outside?
+Be specific about temperature, wind, cloud cover, etc.”.
+Again, affective barriers will be lower because clearly there is no wrong answer.
+You may need to provide more specific instructions for the W. You don’t want students asking questions about the idea of a perfect day so tell students their questions need to touch on something in their K column.
+For example, instead of a sun worshipper wondering “Why would anyone love a rainy day?” maybe they’d ask “What is the hottest point of the day?” while the rainy day student asks “Why does the earth smell so good after a nice rain?” or “Does a day of steady drizzle make more rain than a short storm?”.
+You can also help any student by giving them a target (i.e., 3 questions) or types of questions (i.e., “You should ask one question that makes a comparison and one that asks why or how something works.”).

 What to do with Wants?

 Once the students start contributing Ks and Ws, you may not be able to stem the tide!
-This may not seem like a problem until that nice long list of questions stares at you from the wall — every single one reminding you, and the students who generated them, of what interested them… and quite likely, what you aren’t covering in the lesson.
+This may not seem like a problem until that nice long list of questions starts staring at you from the wall—every single one reminding you, and the students who generated them, of what interested them… and quite likely, what you aren’t covering in the lesson.

 - Categorize them as a class.
 Ask students to look at them all and try to group similar ones into a single category.
-For example, if the lesson was on generating electricity and students asked, “How do coal power plants work?” and, “How do nuclear plants work?” and, “How do wind turbines work?”, have them condense the questions into, “What are the different ways electricity is generated?”.
+For example, if the lesson was over generating electricity and students asked, “How do coal power plants work?” and “How do nuclear plants work?” and “How do wind turbines work?”, have them change the question into “What are the different ways electricity is generated?”.

 - Identify the ones relevant to the purpose for learning.
 Once students have completed the K and W, give them the lesson or unit objective(s) in student-friendly language.
 Ask students to identify ones that are relevant to the objectives.
 You can indentify any they missed and guide them away from those that don’t qualify.
 Try to include any reasonably close question during the unit to acknowledge and reward that valuable questioning mindset!